TKLinux966/Pysomware/README.md

 # Pysomware

 This is a ransomware written in Python.
-It only works for Windows
+It only works for Windows.

 ## How this ransomware works
 #### generatekey.py